 - Redesigned Admin Panel - eases the learning curve, as well as decrease the time needed for day-to-day operations considerably.
 It makes everything look a bit fancier too 🙂

-Since most of the popular extensions are compatible with Magento 2 already, and the platform itself has proved to be fully reliable, the answer to the question “When?” is “Now, or a bit later”.
+Since most of the popular extensions are compatible with Magento 2 already, the answer to the question “When?” is “Now, or a bit later”.

-Everything is simple: if your store is performing well, and the platform version is not anything lower than 1.8 -- you could keep your current Magento store for a while.
+If your store is performing well, and the platform version isn't lower than 1.8 - you could keep your current Magento store for a while.

-On the other hand, if you’re experiencing some serious performance troubles, have a boatload of questionable 3rd party modules or still using an obsolete Magento 1.7 or lower -- it’s certainly time to go.
-In this case, an upgrade to Magento 2 is an exceptional chance to get rid of technical issues, reconsider the necessity of plugins you’re using and get an advantage over competitors who tend to put the upgrade back.
-Killing three [sic] birds with one stone!
-Follow the step-by-step tutorial if you want to find out How to Upgrade Magento effortessly.
+However, if you’re experiencing serious performance troubles or still using obsolete Magento 1.7 version or lower - it’s certainly time to go.
+In this case, Magento upgrade to its latest version is an excellent chance to get rid of technical issues, reconsider the necessity of plugins installed, and get an advantage over competitors.
+Killing three birds with one stone!
+Follow the step-by-step tutorial if you want to find out How to Upgrade Magento effortlessly.

-Quick fact about an upgrade to Magento 2 -- it’s not an upgrade actually.
+Quick fact about an upgrade to Magento 2 from Magento 1- it’s not an upgrade actually.
 Since an internal structure of Magento 1 and Magento 2 differ so much, a switch to a second platform version requires a database migration.
 So the answer is “No, but it may cause some inconveniences and require extra investments”.

 So, should you revamp your online retailer?
 Yes, definitely.
-Sooner or later, the competitive market will leave you no choice but to pack up and upgrade to a progressive Magento 2.x.
+Sooner or later, the competitive market will leave you no choice but to pack up and upgrade Magento to its latest version.
 But you know what they say, “The early bird catches the worm” 😉

 To get a strategic advantage, start with a free Demo migration now and check out how your store will look like on Magento 2 within a half an hour!